-- 604.9 A1 Providing tax valuation services to an audit client might create a self-review or advocacy threat. - 604.9 A2 A firm or a network firm might perform a valuation for tax purposes only, where the result of the valuation will not have a direct effect on the financial statements (that is, the financial statements are only affected through accounting entries related to tax).
-This would not usually create threats if the effect on the financial statements is immaterial or the valuation is subject to external review by a tax authority or similar regulatory authority. - 604.9 A3 If the valuation that is performed for tax purposes is not subject to an external review and the effect is material to the financial statements, in addition to paragraph 604.3 A2, the following factors are relevant in evaluating the level of self-review or advocacy threats created by providing those services to an audit client: - The extent to which the valuation methodology is supported by tax law or regulation, other precedent or established practice. - The degree of subjectivity inherent in the valuation. - The reliability and extent of the underlying data. - 604.9 A4 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats.

-- Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat. - Obtaining pre-clearance from the tax authorities might address self-review or advocacy threats. - 604.9 A5 A firm or network firm might also perform a tax valuation to assist an audit client with its tax reporting obligations or for tax planning purposes where the result of the valuation will have a direct effect on the financial statements.
-In such situations, the requirements and application material set out in Subsection 603 relating to valuation services apply.
+- A firm or a network firm might perform a valuation for tax purposes for an audit client that is not a public interest entity where the result of the valuation only affects the accounting records or the financial statements through accounting entries related to tax This would not usually create threats if the effect on the financial statements is immaterial or the valuation, as incorporated in a tax return or other filing, is subject to external review by a tax authority or similar regulatory authority. - 604.18 A2 If the valuation that is performed for tax purposes is not subject to an external review and the effect is material to the financial statements, in addition to paragraph 604.3 A2, the following factors are relevant in evaluating the level of self-review or advocacy threats created by providing those services to an audit client that is not a public interest entity, and evaluating the level of such threats: - The extent to which the valuation methodology is supported by tax law or regulation, other precedent or established practice. - The degree of subjectivity inherent in the valuation. - The reliability and extent of the underlying data. - Examples of actions that might be safeguards to address such threats for an audit client that is not a public interest entity include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat. - Obtaining pre-clearance from the tax authorities might address self-review or advocacy threats.